 Pitbulls are active and energetic dogs known for their muscular build.
 While these dogs do have a unique history of aggression, modern Pitbulls are lovable pets that have adapted to domestic life

-While these dogs have evolved drastically throughout history, the one thing that hasn't changed is their need for high-quality foods.
 The right food will keep Pitbulls healthy throughout their lives while also helping to alleviate common health concerns.

 In a hurry?
 Here's a quick overview of the recommended formula's

 How Much Food Do Pitbulls Need?

 While the ideal weight of a Pitbull depends on the specific breed, a healthy Pitbull weighs around 45 pounds on average.
 Most of that weight comes from their muscles.

 Pitbulls are quite active and need the fuel to exercise and play.
 These dogs have a voracious appetite and do require a significant amount of food per day.

 Typically, a healthy adult Pitbull will need upwards of 1,100 calories per day.
 This requirement may go up or down depending on the activity level of the dog.